platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/prepare.md

 Open the `.environment` file that the {{% vendor/name %}} CLI generated earlier.
 Notice it has already created some environmental variables for you that point back to those variables that {{% vendor/name %}} will generate.
-We'll need to add a few more for our Flask application so flask has what it needs to be able to function properly.
+We'll need to add a few more for our Flask application so Flask has what it needs to be able to function properly.
 To start, we need to update the `DATABASE_URL` variable.
 Change the line from:

 ```shell